 While air-drying you can wrap them using a clean kitchen towel to avoid contamination.

 To quicken the air-drying process wash your hand and squeeze the water out of the nipple using the fingers.

 You can shake off any excess water out of binky.

-After cleaning, sterilizing and drying the pacifier you need to keep pacifier clean until you need it.
+After cleaning, sterilizing, and drying the pacifier you need to keep the pacifier clean until you need it.